 The program is structured in a modified cohort model.
 One cohort a year will be admitted to begin in the fall term.
 Students can choose to take full or part-time study.
 Students taking full-time study take two didactic offerings, two seminars, and a practicum each semester.
 Students in full-time study can complete the post-master’s DNP-TCN curriculum in 20 months, including completion of the capstone project.
 Students selecting part-time study take one didactic offering, one seminar and a practicum each semester.
 As a part-time student, completion of the program is expected to take 32 months, including completion of the DNP project.

 The DNP curriculum is organized into 33 semester credits comprised of didactic classes, experiential practica, and seminars, with a capstone project completing the degree.
 As a practice doctorate, the emphasis is on building leadership and practice skills in knowledge application among diverse population groups.
 The goal is to improve health and decrease health inequities that lead to unnecessary morbidity and mortality in communities.

 Students graduating from the DNP-TCN track are eligible to apply to the Transcultural Nursing Certification Commission (TCNCC) for advanced certification in Transcultural Nursing and certification in Holistic Nursing through the American Holistic Nurses Credentialing Corporation (AHNCC) (www.ahncc.org).

 A total of six didactic courses (18 semester credits) constitute the DNP program.
 One course equals three semester credits.
-The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month—eight hours of class time the first day and four hours the subsequent morning, followed by an afternoon seminar.
+The DNP courses (NUR 800 level), are taught in a variety of immersion models: one format is two days a month – eight hours of class time for the first day and four hours the subsequent morning, followed by an afternoon seminar.
 Other courses are offered in an immersion format of 3-4 days of class per semester with 3 half-day seminars.
 Some of the classes will incorporate Zoom technology.